kale-stew/climb-log/blog/hike/solo-citadel.md

 bgColor: '#97754c'
 ---

-On a random Thursday in July, I decided to target a scramble near our home in Clear Creek county.
+On a random Thursday this past July, I decided to target a scramble near our home in Clear Creek county.
 Herman Gulch is known for its vibrant and profusive wildflower season so it already seemed like the perfect time to go up that way, and the last time I had been in this area it was covered in snow and visibility was no further than 200' or so.
 I wanted to see what the basin looked like on a clear day but also get a mild and preferably lesser traveled climb in.

 Comparing options in the area, The Citadel cropped up as a solid option because it had class 4 variations I could opt for (Pettingell or Bard Peak, other 13ers accessible from this area, are only class 2 from this side).